Digital diplomacy: History

 The first foreign ministry to establish a dedicated ediplomacy unit was the US State Department, which created the Taskforce on eDiplomacy in 2002.
-This Taskforce has since been renamed the Office of eDiplomacy and has approximately 80 staff members, about half of which are dedicated to ediplomacy-related work.
+This Taskforce was renamed the Office of eDiplomacy and had at times up to about 80 staff members, about half of which were dedicated to ediplomacy-related work.

 In April 2022 the US State Department set up a new Bureau of Cyberspace and Digital Policy (CDP).
 Although there is no generally accepted definition, "in this report, we consider 'cyber diplomacy' to be efforts that support U.S. interests in cyberspace internationally, led by the Department of State."
 Indeed, the new CDP bureau brings together the many disparate initiatives set up under the Obama Administration under the hyphenated term United States cyber-diplomacy encompassing Hillary Clinton's 21st century statecraft.

 Other foreign ministries have also begun to embrace ediplomacy.
 The UK Foreign and Commonwealth Office began to develop a digital diplomacy strategy in 2008 and now has an Office of Digital Diplomacy that is involved in a range of ediplomacy activities.
 Sweden has also been active in promotion of digital diplomacy, especially through the online communication strategy of its foreign minister Carl Bildt who soon became 'best connected Twitter leader'.

 In July 2012, global public relations and communications firm Burson-Marsteller studied the use of Twitter by heads of state and government, referred to as Twitter diplomacy.
 The study on Twiplomacy found that there were 264 Twitter accounts of heads of state and government and their institutions in 125 countries worldwide and that only 30 leader's tweet personally.
 Since then, the attention on digital diplomacy as a tool of public diplomacy has only increased.
 In 2013, USC Center on Public Diplomacy has named 'Facebook recognizing Kosovo as a country', as one of the top moments in public diplomacy for 2013.

 In 2014, the Swedish Ministry of Foreign Affairs hosted the Stockholm Initiative for Digital Diplomacy conference.
 The initiative evolved into informal online campaigns under the umbrella #DiplomacyUnited, coordinating the work of a dozen embassies in Washington, D.C.

+China has emerged as one of the most active and strategically deliberate practitioners of digital diplomacy.
+While domestic platforms such as Weibo remain tightly regulated, Beijing's Ministry of Foreign Affairs and state media have pursued an assertive presence on Western platforms including Twitter/X, Facebook, and YouTube to shape international narratives and counter what officials describe as distorted foreign coverage of China.
+At the same time, China has increasingly leveraged decentralized, entertainment-driven content, including foreign influencers and platforms such as TikTok and RedNote, to promote a more accessible image of the country.

 According to the Twiplomacy Study 2020, published in July 2020, 98 percent of UN member states had a diplomatic presence on Twitter.
 Only Laos, North Korea, Sao Tome and Principe and Turkmenistan lacked representation on the social network.